of Autism Spectrum Disorders

 Director, Indiana Resource Center for Autism

 So, what does this mean for Indiana?
-Since no database currently exists in Indiana with the actual numbers of people on the autism spectrum, either statewide or by county, the only real figures come from the December 1 child count data collected by the Indiana Department of Education, Department of Special Education.
+Since no database currently exists in Indiana with the actual number of people on the autism spectrum, either statewide or by county, the only real figure comes from the December 1 child count data collected by the Indiana Department of Education, Department of Special Education.
 These data are collected from all public school districts across Indiana.
-The chart at the end of this article illustrates the increasing numbers of ASD since 1999.
+The chart at the end of this article illustrates the increasing incidence of ASD since 1999.

-The number of students enrolled in Indiana’s public and non-public schools during the 2016-2017 school year also grew to 1,133,380.
-Using that data and the child count data from December 2016, approximately 14 in 1,000 students in Indiana have a diagnosis of ASD.
-Last year’s identification rate was 1 in 68.
-This year’s identification rate is 1 in 72 despite the actual increase in number of students identified.
-This decrease in the incidence rate is due to the increase overall of the number of students educated in our schools.
+The number of students enrolled in Indiana’s public and non-public schools during the 2017-2018 school year is 1,139,822.
+Using this data and the child count data from December 2017, approximately 14.35 per 1,000 students in Indiana have a diagnosis of ASD.
+Last year’s identification rate was 1 in 72.
+This year’s identification rate is 1 in 69.69.
 The child count data does not include children who are not on special education service plans, are home schooled or are in non-public schools.
 All who have either an IEP or special education service plan are counted.

 The other reality is that many of these children come with complex issues and support needs.
 According to the CDC, ASD commonly co-occurs with other developmental, psychiatric, neurologic, chromosomal, and genetic diagnoses.
-The co-occurrence of one or more non-ASD developmental diagnoses is 83%.
+The co-occurrence of one or more non-ASD developmental diagnoses is 83% and maybe as high as 90%.
 The co-occurrence of one or more psychiatric diagnoses is 10%.
 The potential impact on our schools and other service delivery systems continues to be tremendous.
-The strain on families is very real and significant.
-According to the CDC, it is estimated to cost at least $17,000 more per year to care for a child with ASD compared to a child without ASD.
-Costs include health care, education, ASD-related therapy, family-coordinated services, and caregiver time.
-For a child with more severe ASD, costs per year increase to over $21,000.
-It is important to note that education services and an array of supports are needed for children and adults on the autism spectrum to live, learn, and work successfully in our communities.
+Education services and an array of community supports are needed to successfully support children and adults on the autism spectrum.